 What Exercise Burns The Most Calories?

-While there is a lot that goes into which exercise burns the most calories, there's a lot of data that suggest high-intensity interval training (HIIT) burns the most (3).
+A lot of people ask if cardio or strength training is better for weight loss.
+The answer is probably both!
+While there is a lot that goes into which exercise burns the most calories, there's a lot of data that suggests high-intensity interval training (HIIT) burns the most (3).

 HIIT is a type of training that includes short intervals of high-intensity exercise with rest or lower-intensity intervals.
 These rest intervals allow for enough recovery to repeat these high-intensity intervals.